 d) Any other assumptions you have that you think are important to explore

-Write a list of all the people you know who fit the description of your target customers, or places you could find others who fit the description.
-The more specific you can be about who you think your initial target market (early adopters) might be, the better.
+Write a list of all the people you know who fit the description of your target customers.
+Also, consider the places where you could find others who fit the description.
+The more specific you can be about who you think your initial target market might be, the better.

 The rest of the questions should be designed to explore the interviewee’s current state, desired state, undesired state, and the roadblock or problem when it comes to the topic you’re exploring.

 Example: “when’s the last time you did this...”, "tell me about how you....."

 If you get people to tell stories that describe their behaviours, their answers will better reflect reality.